-Tables 2 and 3 present the classification results of missed SMBG and missed IA.
-The Random Forest filter selected demographics as the variable group that most accurately predicted missed SMBG.
-Stress/fatigue/mood and social contexts were the next best sets of variables associated with Missed SMBG.
+Table 3: Missed Mealtime Insulin Administration (IA) Classification Performance Metrics were the next best sets of variables associated with Missed SMBG.
 Table 3 shows that the variable group with contextual barriers had the greatest accuracy in predicting IA and stress/fatigue/mood was the variable group with the next best accuracy for predicting IA.